Comox Road Sewer Project

 Project Description:

-The City is launching a sewer project that will protect the Courtenay River and estuary by decommissioning an aging sewer pipe that crosses the Courtenay River.
-To do so, sewage from properties in the areas around Lewis and Simms Parks will be rerouted to a new pipe along Comox Road to the Courtenay Pump Station.
+The City is delivering a sewer project to protect the Courtenay River and estuary by decommissioning an aging sewer pipe that crosses the Courtenay River.
+To do so, sewage from properties in the Lewis and Simms Parks areas will be rerouted to a new pipe along Comox Road to the Courtenay Pump Station.

 About the Project: